 Here’s an example:

 - You want to make $100,000 this year.
-(Remember that this is for your business; not all of this ‘salary’ will come directly back to you as some will go into taxes, business expenses, and other overhead costs.)
+(Remember that this is for your business; not all of this ‘freelance writer salary’ will come directly back to you as some will go into taxes, business expenses, and other overhead costs.)

 - You want two weeks off for vacation and two weeks off for sick days/lazy days.
 You divide $100,000 by 48 weeks.
 You’re shooting for ~$2,084 of income per week.

 - Divide that by how many days you’ll work per week.
 Since you want to take off weekends, you’ll divide $2,084 by 5.
 Let’s round to a nice number.
-You’ll want to shoot for $420 per day.
+You’ll want to shoot for $420 per day when figuring out how much should you charge for a 500 word article.

 - Even though you spend 8 hours per day working, only 4 of those hours are spent writing for clients.
 The rest of your time is spent drafting contracts, speaking with clients, marketing your services, tweaking your website, filing paperwork, etc. So you’ll take $420 divided by 4.
 You’ll want to charge $105 per hour.